Travel to Japan

 If you are planning a trip to Japan for the first time, watch this YouTube video, at least the first 4 min about getting cash and about the exchange rates.

-Also, if you are traveling on your own and have flexibily over the timing, avoid traveling to Japan in the summer (June-Aug).
-It will be hot and humid, unless you can torelate them.
+Also, if you are traveling on your own and have flexibility over the timing, avoid traveling to Japan in the summer (June-Aug).
+It will be hot and humid, unless you can tolerate them.

 Passport and visa